United, JetBlue profits beat; fare increases help

 Earnings fell to $37.2 million, or $1.02 per share, excluding charges for fuel hedge gains, from $47.4 million, or $1.28 per share, a year earlier.

-(Reporting By Kyle Peterson and John Crawley; Editing by Lisa Von Ahn and Maureen Bavdek)
+(Reporting By Kyle Peterson and John Crawley; Editing by Lisa Von Ahn)

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.